LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

  \this game is actually in a `Box` (so you're accessing it behind other ref)
 ```

-Each of those is a different structure, with many fields each (for example, the areas also contain enemies and items dropped in different vectors.
-So a pointer does not necessarily point directly to the desired field!
-To complicate things further, the same reference to one thing may be stored in multiple locations, making it possible to find your goal address through many different paths.
+Each of those is a different structure, with many fields each (for example, the areas also contain enemies and items dropped in different vectors).
+When there's more than one field, the pointer often points <span class="dim">(sorry)</span> to the beginning of the structure, and you need to add some offset to reach the desired field.

 ```rust
 #[repr(C)] // <- used for clarity to get precise offsets